The reverse chronological resume is the most common resume format out there, but is it impactful?

 But, if you’re going to use a reverse-chronological resume format, one good resume structure you should take advantage of are functional skill-based resumes and combination resumes.
 This way, you can showcase your skills that demonstrate why and how you’re more than capable of getting the job done at a good standard.

 The Truth About Reverse Chronological Resumes

 Reverse-chronological resumes are far from one-size-fits-all.
 In reality, your resume should be tailored to the position you’re applying to.
 This may mean describing a less recent job first on your resume as it’s the most recent job relevant to the position you’re applying to.

-Using Enhancv’s resume builder, you can describe your previous experience in modular segments that can be moved as pieces to any place on your resume; so positioning is streamlined.
-In general, you’ll benefit from organising your resume by relevance and impact, not by date.
+Using Enhancv’s resume builder, you can describe your previous experience in modular segments that can be moved as pieces to any place on your resume.
+This makes positioning easily streamlined, so you don’t have to worry too much.